GushALKDev/solana_pulsar_dao/README.md

 ## Features

 - **Global State Management**: Centralized state with a global poll counter for unique identification.
-- **Poll Creation**: Users can create polls with a custom question.
+- **Poll Creation**: Users can create polls with a custom question and duration.
+- **Poll Expiry**: Polls automatically expire after the set duration, preventing further voting.
 - **Secure Voting**: Each voter can cast their vote only once per poll, enforced by PDAs.
 - **On-Chain Logic**: All interactions are managed on-chain for transparency and integrity.
 - **Responsive Frontend**: Modern UI built with Material UI for seamless interaction with the program.